Therapy for Grief

 ~ Processing the Loss.
 Secondly (and I believe this is very important), therapy offers a space for your grief to be witnessed and explored without the expectation to “mask” your thoughts and feelings.

 ~ Maintaining Connection.
 Grief therapy may help deepen your connection with your loved one.
 Many of us are afraid of losing our connection and also fear that our loved one will be forgotten.
 I understand this fear on a very personal level and do not subscribe to the Freudian idea that connection with the deceased is something to relinquish in grief.
 In fact, current research suggests the opposite; maintaining continuing bonds can be adaptive for many grievers.
-Grief therapy, from my perspective, should protect, nourish, and deepen your connection (if you so desire).
+Grief therapy, from my perspective, should protect and integrate continuing bonds (if you so desire).

 ~ Create Meaning.
 Significant loss is often accompanied by a need to construct meaning.
 This is a highly personal process.
 It may include finding ways to remember and honor your loved one.
 Or you may experience shifts in purpose and direction that lead to new life paths.
 And some of us experience profound personal transformation that challenges almost everything - our values, beliefs, relationships, etc.